nextcloud/end_to_end_encryption_rfc/RFC.md

 Signature: CMS signed data, according to RFC5652
 - certificate of user
 - Signed data:
-    - create byte array of JSON binary without filedrop part and decrypted metadata key
+    - create byte array of JSON in a compact format (without spaces and newlines except in key names) without filedrop part and decrypted metadata key and then base64 encoded prior to generating a signature
     - SignerIdentifier of the CMS container contains userId of the user who created the signature

 The encoded binary CMS structure is base64-encoded and sent in the header of the metadata request.
 The Section [Uploading payload and metadata](#uploading-payload-and-metadata-file-step-5--8) further describes how the signature is handled.
+***A CMS Signature MUST be always generated with detached mode (the metadata is not included in the signature as it is already stored on the server and is always retrieved with a GET request***
+***A metadata for a CMS Signature MUST be prepared as described at the beginning of this section (without spaces and newlines and also base64 encoded when passing it to signature generation API***

 ### Verifying the metadata
 Before using the metadata file, e.g. on a folder refresh the client has to verify the signature.